kimh/clojure-by-example/source/index.md

 <br>

-To generates a sequence of numbers between two points, you can use `range`.
+To generates a sequence of numbers between two points, use `range`.

 ```clojure
 user=> (range 0 100 5)